andrewdavidmackenzie/flow/flowstdlib/src/control/index_f.md

 A flow that wraps the [index](index/index.md) function to simplify its use by supplying most frequently used initializers to some inputs.

+Use it to select an item from a stream of items by index.

 ### Include using
 ```toml
 [[process]]